Kurepa trees and spectra of $\mathcal{L}_{\omega_1,\omega}$-sentences: Introduction

+Although in this paper we do not claim to provide any lower bounds for the Hanf number for amalgamation, we believe that the idea of coding $\kappa$-Kurepa trees, for $\kappa>\aleph_1$, can be pursued further with the goal of producing amalgamation spectra that exhibit similar behavior to the ones in this paper, but in higher cardinalities.

-In this paper we work with a single $\lomegaone$-sentence $\psi$ that codes a Kurepa tree and we investigate the effects of set-theory on the spectra of $\psi$.
+Finally, we want to emphasize again the fact that in this paper we produce a \emph{single} $\lomegaone$-sentence $\psi$ and all the results mentioned above follow by considering the various spectra of this sentence $\psi$ and how set-theory affects these spectra.
 In particular, we prove the consistency of the following.

 \begin{enumerate} \item $\continuum<\aleph_{\omega_1}$ and $\specpsi=[\aleph_0,\alephomegaone]$. \item $\continuum<2^{\aleph_1}$, $2^{\aleph_1}$ is weakly inaccessible and $Spec(\psi)=[\aleph_0,2^{\aleph_1})$.